chromaui/chromatic-docs/jenkins.md

 # Automate Chromatic with Jenkins

-Chromatic's visual regression testing can be included as part of your Jenkins pipeline relative ease.
+Chromatic’s automation can be included as part of your Jenkins pipeline with relative ease.

-With a small change to your current implementation you'll get your Storybook published and visual testing up and running.

 ## Initial configuration